splynx/docs/files/en/voice/prefixes/prefixes.md

 * **Prefix** - Add the prefix using the patterns from "Examples".

-  You can use phone patterns for match phone numbers group.
+  You can use phone patterns to match phone number groups.
-  Patterns are created with using special symbols.
+  Patterns are created using special symbols.
 [Examples.](voice/prefixes/examples/examples.md)

-* **Destination** - Field for identify which type of destination is that prefix, like international, fixed, mobile...etc.
+* **Destination** - Field to identify which type of destination this prefix will use, like international, fixed, mobile...etc.

-* **Rate Type** - Set Call, SMS or Data.
+* **Rate Type** - Select Call, SMS or Data.

 * **Category ID** - Select the category.
-Should be previously added.
+Should've been added previously .

-Other way is to use the import tool.
+The second method is to use the import tool.
 ![Import tool](./import.png)